The Honeycombs: The (new) Honeycombs and afterwards

-On 3 February 1967, the Honeycombs record producer Joe Meek committed suicide at his recording studios / flat on the Holloway Road after an altercation with his landlady who also died.
+On 3 February 1967, Joe Meek committed suicide at his recording studio/flat on Holloway Road, after an altercation with his landlady, whom he had shot dead.
 After this, the Honeycombs had no more records issued and the band broke up.

-In 1972 Peter Pye, using a little alteration of his middlename Frank, started a brief solo career as Peter Franc with a single for Blue Mountain label, both compositions were actually credited to Peter F. Pye.
-It was followed by two albums and three singles for the Dawn label, the latest being a 1975 single not available on his albums.
+In 1972, Peter Pye, using an alteration of his middle name Frank, started a brief solo career as Peter Franc, with a single for Blue Mountain label, though both compositions were credited to Peter F. Pye.
+It was followed by two albums and three singles for the Dawn label, the latest being a 1975 non-album single.

-In the 1990s founding member Martin Murray toured the cabaret circuit with a group called 'Martin Murray's Honeycombs'.
-Another line-up including Honey Lantree, Peter Pye and Denis D'Ell also successfully toured from 1991 onwards.
-John Lantree later rejoined this line-up.
-In 1999 record producer Russell C. Brennan asked D'Ell, Honey and John Lantree and Pye to record "Live and Let Die", on the Future Legend Records compilation, Cult Themes from the '70s Vol. 2.
+In the 1990s, founding member Martin Murray toured the cabaret circuit with a group called Martin Murray's Honeycombs.
+Another line-up, including Honey Lantree, Peter Pye, and Denis D'Ell, also successfully toured from 1991 onwards; John Lantree later rejoined this line-up.
+In 1999, record producer Russell C. Brennan asked D'Ell, the Lantrees, and Pye to record "Live and Let Die", on the Future Legend Records compilation, Cult Themes from the '70s Vol. 2.
 This compilation also featured Glenda Collins, another Joe Meek artist.

-Singer Dennis D’Ell died on 6 July 2005 at the age of 61 and drummer Honey Lantree died on 23 December 2018, aged 75.
+Singer Dennis D'Ell died on 6 July 2005, at the age of 61.
+The drummer, Honey Lantree, died on 23 December 2018, aged 75.